Updated WWE Survivor Series Line Up After SmackDown

 Men’s Traditional 5-on-5 Elimination Match

-Team RAW (Keith Lee, AJ Styles, Sheamus, 2 Superstars TBA) vs. Team SmackDown (Kevin Owens, Jey Uso, 3 Superstars TBA)
+Team RAW (AJ Styles, Keith Lee, Sheamus, Braun Strowman, 1 Superstar TBA) vs. Team SmackDown (Kevin Owens, Jey Uso, Seth Rollins, King Baron Corbin, 1 Superstar TBA)

 Women’s Traditional 5-on-5 Elimination Match

-Team RAW (Team Captains: WWE Women’s Tag Team Champions Shayna Baszler and Nia Jax, Mandy Rose, Dana Brooke, Lana) vs. Team SmackDown (Bianca Belair, 4 Superstars TBA)
+Team RAW (Team Captains: WWE Women’s Tag Team Champions Shayna Baszler and Nia Jax, Mandy Rose, Dana Brooke, Lana) vs. Team SmackDown (Bianca Belair, Ruby Riott, 3 Superstars TBA)